What do we think the best PS4 horror games are? Bloody Disgusting lists the best horror on Sony’s juggernaut console.

 As if dealing with the xenomorph wasn’t bad enough, the remaining crew isn’t exactly friendly either, and the local android population has gone a tad haywire.
 You can shoot them of course, but that brings the unpleasant risk of the alien showing up.

 The final hours take a slightly unpleasant turn, but it is at least in line with the balance of power found in the rest of it.
-The important thing to remember here is that Alien Isolation is still an utterly fantastic Alien experience in spite of any issues.
+The important thing to remember here is that Alien Isolation is still an utterly fantastic Alien experience in spite of any issues, and worthy of being called one of the best PS4 horror games.

 Few games revel in their ultraviolence quite as much as Id’s 2016 reboot of Doom.
 This is a game that rewards the act of ‘Rip and Tear’, after all.
 As one angry soldier obliterates the minions of Hell whilst on Mars (naturally).